 - a.
-The Parent Company entered into an agreement with CTX wherein the Parent Company agreed to perform financial, legal, human resources, sales and marketing support, administrative support and technical services for a fee.
-In relation to this, outstanding trade receivable and total service income recognized as at and for the years ended December 31, 2021 and 2020 amounted to ₽2.29 million and ₽1.82 million, respectively, and ₽0.44 million and ₽0.39 million, respectively. - b.
-In 2021, the Group entered into service agreement with CTX to provide staff augmentation services.
-The Group's outstanding receivable and revenue from these services amounted to ₽7.20 million and ₽4.04 million, respectively. - c.
+The Group entered into an agreement with CTX wherein the Group agreed to perform financial, legal, human resources, sales and marketing support, administrative support and technical services for a fee.
+In relation to this, outstanding trade receivable and total service income recognized as at and for the years ended December 31, 2022 and 2021 amounted to ₱2.75 million and ₱2.45 million, respectively, and ₱2.29 million and ₱1.82 million, respectively. - b.
+The Group entered into service agreement with CTX to provide staff augmentation services.
+The Group's outstanding receivable and revenue from these services as at and for the years ended December 31, 2022 and 2021 amounted to ₱6.64 million and ₱4.94 million, respectively, and ₱7.20 million and ₱4.04 million, respectively. - c.
 Advances from affiliate pertain to payments made by CTX to the Parent Company for operational purposes subject to future liquidation.
-Outstanding payable as at December 31, 2021 and 2020 amounted to ₱0.73 million and ₱0.76 million, respectively.
+Outstanding payable as at December 31, 2022 and 2021 amounted to \$\mathbb{P}0.11\$ million and \$\mathbb{P}0.73\$ million, respectively.